$n$-abelian and $n$-exact categories: Introduction

 This theorem is closely related to the results of Gei\ss-Keller-Oppermann.
 The relation between both approaches to construct $(n+2)$-angulated categories is explained in \th\ref{standard-construction-n-exact}.

 Now we explain the notion of 2-exact category with concrete examples.
 The first example is due to Herschend-Iyama-Minamoto-Oppermann \cite{herschend_representation_2014} (see also \th\ref{n-exact-cat-U} and the example after it).
-Let $\coh\PP_K^2$ be the category of coherent sheaves over the projective plane over $K$, and denote the category of vector bundles over $\PP_K^2$ by $\vect\PP_K^2$.
+Let $K$ be an algebraically closed field, $\coh\PP_K^2$ the category of coherent sheaves over the projective plane over $K$, and denote the category of vector bundles over $\PP_K^2$ by $\vect\PP_K^2$.
 Note that $\vect\PP_K^2$ is closed under extensions in $\coh\PP_K^2$, and hence is an exact category.
 Then, the category

-of direct sums of line bundles on $\PP_K^2$ is a 2-cluster-tilting subcategory of $\vect\PP_K^2$.
+of finite direct sums of degree shifts of the structure sheaf on $\PP_K^2$ is a 2-cluster-tilting subcategory of $\vect\PP_K^2$.
 In view of the previous theorem, the category $\U$ is a 2-exact category.
 An interesting consequence of the 2-cluster-tilting property is that for every exact sequence

 with terms in $\U$ the sequences of functors

 are exact.
 In general, we call a sequence of the form \eqref{eq:star} satisfying these properties a \emph{2-exact sequence}.
 In this case, the Koszul complexes